Sean McConnell’s Magic – An Origination Story

 And when I finally googled Sean McConnell, I was astonished to find he had written four of my five favorite Randy Rogers songs.
 He played one last night and had 200 folks singing at the top of their lungs – “In My Arms Instead.”
 Zane hit us with unknowns to us, as we know his Wilder Blue catalog more than his solo stuff.
 “Hurray Home” and “Jayton & Jill” astonished, particular when you hear the story of how it was written as a part of a weekly songwriter challenge.

-And we were reminded once again that music is one thing, listening is another.
+So we were reminded once again that music is one thing, listening is another.
 Music can be passive and soothing and a background part of mood and experience.
 Want to party?
 Music supports.
 Want to mourn?
 Too good at that by a distance.
 Want to work?
 There’s music for that.

 Walt Wilkins was with us recently, and Jeff Crosby’s Maybe Denver circled around a playlist.
-Walt lived in Nashville for 10 years but never really felt at home.
-It took returning to Texas to feel free enough to “just be” who he is – and he is a GREAT songwriter.
-The first line came on:
+Walt lived in Nashville for 10 years but never really felt at home with its approach to the music business.
+It took returning to Texas to feel free enough to “just be” who he is – a GREAT songwriter and performer.

 Tennessee, I love ya,